Official websites use .gov

 • Description: top cities and countries from which user activity originated, and top (10) language settings in user browsers in real-time (within the last 30 minutes).

-• Metric: sessions
+• Metric: screen page views

 • Dimensions: hostname, full page URL, page title